truecharts/website/src/content/docs/blog/2023-06-01-metallb-changes.md

 **First chart: MetalLB**

 As a first example of our new logic, we're super happy to introduce our first self-build operator helm chart: MetalLB.
-It will be completely self-contained within it's own namespace, not load dynamic manifests from the web and doesn't contain risky security practices.
+It will be completely self-contained within it's own namespace, not load dyanamic manifests from the web and doesn't contain risky security practices.

 Obviously this chart, in the `operators` train, has a naming conflict with the old `metallb` chart in the `enterprise` train, so the later has been renamed to `metallb-config` requiring a reinstall.
-We want to point out that only the new `metallb-config` chart is compatible with the new self-build `metallb` operator.
+We want to point out that only the new `metallb-config` chart is compatbile with the new self-build `metallb` operator.

 We are very happy to also announce that the `metallb-config` chart, is fully compatible with our old **and** new ways of installing/managing metallb.
 However, new installs of the old way of handling metallb (without the chart from the `operators` train), will be actively disabled from now on.